-You have likely heard of Kim Il Sung, Kim Jong Il and Kim Jong Un.
-But have you heard of Kim Jong Suk?
+You have likely heard of Kim Il Sung, Kim Jong Il, and Kim Jong Un.
+But have you heard Kim Jong-Suk?

 To understand Jong Suk’s role, we first turn to accomplished North Korean historian Bruce Cummings.
 In stark counterpoint to popular American media portrayals of North Korea, which tend to vilify the country in simplified Cold War frameworks, Cumming’s work strives to understand North Korea in its own cultural, historical and social context.
 It is, to say the least, objective.

 A key principle of Cummings’ work has been how the North Korean state models itself after the traditional Confucian ideal of the family – albeit, of course, with socialist characteristics.
 The Kims are not just leaders, but they are understood to be — and depicted as – fathers.
 The state is an all-encompassing extended family.
 Although we hear many negative stories, their rule is ostensibly legitimized by being presented as benevolent and wise, in line with Confucian patriarchal philosophy.
 The frequently-cited “on the spot guidance” is the best example of such, firmly illustrating how leadership in the country is understood.

 As a result, whilst the male Kims have been portrayed as benevolent father figures – most predominantly Kim Il Sung – on the flip side Kim Jong Suk has been depicted in motherly terms by the state media.
 As Paul French notes, Jong Suk has been termed the “Mother of Korea”.
 Whilst like her counterparts, her brilliant example, and innovation have been constantly mentioned in reports, in addition, Jong Suk’s care and support to both her husband and son have also been highlighted, including her tendency to look after and care for others around her, reflective of the role of the woman under patriarchal Confucian norms.